 In This Article

 I know what you’re thinking: clickbait.
-I promise—I really did lose 1.5 inches off my waist by lying down.
+I promise: I really did lose 1.5 inches off my waist by lying down.
 The only thing I didn’t mention is that I was zipped into trousers that looked a little like a ’70s spacesuit, and that my body was being rhythmically compressed to kick-start my lymphatic system.
-As fate would have it, on the day I headed to Britain's Courthouse Clinic to try the Body Ballancer treatment, it was seriously hot and I was bloated.
+As fate would have it, on the day I headed to Britain's Courthouse Clinic to try the Body Ballancer treatment—known in the U.S. as the Ballancer Pro—it was seriously hot and I was bloated.

-I met with Jules Willcocks, one of the women responsible for getting clinics and spas in the country set up with the Body Ballancer gadget.
-She works alongside Naomi Northern-Ellis, who was the first person to import the gadget to the UK back in 2011.
+I met with Willcocks, one of the women responsible for getting clinics and spas in the U.K. set up with the Body Ballancer gadget.
+She works alongside Naomi Northern-Ellis, who was the first person to import the gadget here back in 2011.
 Willcocks tells me she experienced the treatment at a detox retreat and was so impressed by the results that she bought a machine to have in her home.

 Willcocks likes to zip herself into her Body Ballancer after a long flight or long day.
 Her husband, on the other hand, uses it after exercising, as it can help flush out the lactic acid that can contribute to those next-day aches and pains.

 Benefits of the Body Ballancer/Ballancer Pro

 • Slims and contours the body

 By boosting the supply of fresh, oxygenated blood to the tissues, use of the Ballancer results in a significant improvement in cellulite and skin quality, leaving it firm and toned.
 It also targets the lymphatic system, removing toxins and pathogens from the body quickly and effectively.